-Lesson 2 - Turning a Few Cool Guitar Riffs to a Song
+Lesson 2 – Turning a Few Cool Guitar Riffs into a Whole Piece

-The track sounds massive because like in any metal song there are drums and bass in it.
-In order to make practice more fun I recorded the "band simulator", a special track with only drums and bass inside.
+The track sounds massive because, like in any metal song, there are drums and bass in it.
+To make practice more fun, I recorded the "band simulator", a special track with only drums and bass (this kind of track is called a backing track).

 Now let's learn the song by small, manageable chunks, one step at a time.